thrishank/shopifyblinks/README.md

 - Curreny changing page fix the NAN error
 - During the payment process if the reciever wallet address doesn't have any USDC, transaction failing. create a instruction to open the USDC ATA.
 Buyer will pay the fee ? research on this
 - AccessToken encryt and decrypt errors
+- If the blinks is already created then no need to generate again.
+Store the generated blinks in the database
+- Display the reciever wallet address after the blinks is generated
+- Add Analatyics to the website.
+Total number of blinks created, total number of products sold via blinks, Total number of shopify stores connected, Total transaction volume done via blinks

 # Blinkify